Get in touch: hello@totalbalance.com.au

 Cost: $195 AUD

-Join Kate for this four-week in-person course where you will write and share the things that shaped you.
-Kate will introduce the life stories writing process and each participant will have the opportunity to share a story briefly in a safe setting.
+Join Kate for a 1:1 session where you will learn how to write and share your stories.
+Kate will introduce the life stories writing process then you may like to share your stories with her in a future session.

 – introduction to prompts for your writing